-You must not be asked to pay a security deposit or sign a contract with a penalty fee, nor perform any task for which specialised skills are required.
+Don’t pay a security deposit or sign a contract with a penalty fee.
+You also shouldn’t perform any task requiring specialized skills.

 In case conditions have changed, check the latest updates with the IND.

 The exchange organisation (who must be recognised by the Immigration and Naturalisation Service or IND) is your sponsor.
-The sponsor can apply on your behalf, and lodge objections and appeals (if your application is rejected).
+The sponsor can apply on your behalf.
+They also lodge objections and appeals.
 The sponsor has to sign a declaration that you fulfil all the required conditions, and they have certain legal obligations:

-- They must ensure that participants are carefully selected and recruited and that the programme itself is run correctly;
+- They must ensure that participants are carefully selected and recruited and that the program itself is run correctly;

 - They have a duty to inform the IND of any changes during your stay (either in your situation or their own);